-Camellia japonica ‘Amabilis’ / Elegant single flowers with broad, notched petals around a crown of golden stamens.
+Camellia japonica ‘Amabilis’ / Elegant single white flowers with broad, notched petals around a crown of golden stamens.
 Blooms in early to mid spring.
 Shrub or tree to 15 ft.

 Camellia japonica ‘Casilda’ / Seldom offered shrub to 10 ft. with large, single flowers of coral red.
 Very showy.

 Camellia japonica ‘Otome’ / Semi-double flowers in bright cerise-red showing off a frilled center of slender petaloids.
 Blooms in mid-spring on a spreading plant to 8 ft.

 Camellia japonica ‘Sylvia’ / Shrub to 15 ft. with slender, pointed leaves and large, cupped flowers in bright red in March.

 Camellia japonica ‘Wilmetta’ / Lovely old cultivar with rounded, polished, convexed leaves and large, single flowers with broad, pale pink petals and a showy crown of stamens.
 Blooms late January on.

 Camellia japonica x C. cuspidata / A large shrub or tree to 20 ft. tall and wide.
 Relatively small, ovate leaves make it an attractive background but you will want to get close to it when the lightly fragrant, 2 in. flowers in palest pink show in February and March.